paudetseis/PyRaysum/README.md

 #### Installation

 *PyRaysum* can be installed from PyPI or from source.
+It is currently tested with Python version 3.8, 3.9 and 3.10.

 ##### Installing from PyPI
 To avoid conflicts with other programs, it is recommended to install *PyRaysum* inside a designated `conda` environment (called here `prs`).
 We recommend to have dependencies managed by `pip`